Photoluminescence Spectroscopy of Carbon Dots

 Carbon dots (C-dots) are nanoparticles composed of carbon with diameters below 10 nm.
 They were accidentally discovered in 2004 by Xu, et al1 when researching methods to purify carbon nanotubes.
 Since their discovery they have received much attention from the Materials Science community as a potential alternative to semiconductor quantum dots, especially in biological applications due to their low toxicity.
 Some of their applications include photocatalysis, solar cells, bioimaging and drug delivery.

 C-dots are composed of a mixture of sp2 and sp3-hybridised carbon atoms and functional groups such as –COOH, -NH2, and –OH.
 They can be synthesised by “top down” (starting from sp2 carbon materials such as graphite), or “bottom up” (carbonisation of small molecules) approaches (Figure 1).
 “Bottom up” syntheses produce very inhomogeneous C-dots but they enable larger-scale production.
-Recently new forms of environmentally-friendly synthesis of carbon dots have emerged, with carbon dots being produced from waste oil, sucrose, or vegetables.2 Carbonisation of organic matter can be achieved by heating to temperatures above 200°C or by treatment with acids.
+Recently new forms of environmentally-friendly synthesis of C-dots have emerged, with carbon dots being produced from waste oil, sucrose, or vegetables.2 Carbonisation of organic matter can be achieved by heating to temperatures above 200°C or by treatment with acids.

-Figure 1.
-“Top-down” and “bottom-up” approaches for the synthesis of C-dots
+Figure 1: “Top-down” and “bottom-up” approaches for the synthesis of C-dots.

-Many carbon dots applications make use of their photoluminescence (PL).
+Many applications of carbon dots make use of their photoluminescence (PL).
 C-dots typically show good PL quantum yields and present a characteristic shift in their emission spectrum with excitation wavelength: longer excitation wavelengths shift the PL spectrum towards the red, in an apparent break of Kasha’s rule.
 This behaviour is easily identified in an Excitation-Emission Map (EEM) of the sample’s photoluminescence.

 Several hypotheses have been proposed to explain the wavelength-dependent emission spectrum of C-dots.
 One is the effect of carbon dot size, which is similar in semiconductor quantum dots.3 As the carbon particle decreases in size, quantum confinement takes place meaning that the particle is smaller than the de Broglie wavelength of the electron in the dot, creating a deviation from bulk properties.
 This confinement creates a quantisation of the energy into discrete levels in the conduction and valence bands, so the C-dot can be understood as a “virtual atom”.
 The emission energy depends on the radius of the particle so that as the particle gets smaller, both the excitation and emission spectrum shift to shorter wavelengths.
 In a distribution of C-dots with varying sizes, different subsets get preferentially excited as the excitation wavelength varies.
 As C-dots of different size are excited, the emission spectrum shifts with excitation wavelength.

-Although size-dependent photoluminescence of carbon dots has been reported, it is not the only factor affecting the emission spectrum and in practice it is difficult to obtain a distribution with a narrow PL spectrum.
+Although size-dependent PL of C-dots has been reported, it is not the only factor affecting the emission spectrum and in practice it is difficult to obtain a distribution with a narrow PL spectrum.
 Another potential explanation for the PL behaviour of carbon dots is the existence of different emissive sites on the surface of the dot.4 These sites are related to different defects on the surface, which are selectively excited depending on the wavelength used.
 Despite the large volume of research in this field, the mechanism of PL in C-dots remains uncertain.
 This is partly due to the lack of strategies to selectively produce just one type of C-dot structure.
 New synthetic approaches to control the degree of crystallinity and functionalisation of C-dots are needed.

 Whole cow’s milk was diluted 1:1 in water and heated up in a conventional oven at 220 °C for 2 hours.
 The resulting black residue was collected and extracted with methanol and dichloromethane in order to obtain the high and intermediate polarity fractions of C-dots.5

-C-dot solutions were placed in quartz cuvettes and measured in an FLS1000 Photoluminescence Spectrometer equipped with double monochromators, a 450 W Xe lamp, Time-Correlated Single Photon Counting (TCSPC) capability, standard cuvette holder, and standard PMT-900 detector.
+C-dot solutions were placed in quartz cuvettes and measured in an FLS1000 Photoluminescence Spectrometer equipped with double monochromators, a 450 W Xe lamp, AGILE source, Time-Correlated Single Photon Counting (TCSPC) capability, standard cuvette holder, and standard PMT-900 detector.
 Excitation-emission maps were acquired automatically with the standard option provided in the Fluoracle software.

 Photoluminescence EEMs of C-dots extracted with dichloromethane and methanol are presented in Figures 2 and 3, respectively.
 Figure 2 shows characteristic C-dot emission in the range of 400 nm – 600 nm as well as a series of narrow UV bands when exciting at 300 nm – 350 nm (a).
 This band structure may be due to polyaromatic hydrocarbons, which can be present in heated milk.5 A close-up of C-dot emission (b) shows a very broad spectrum with a clear shift of its peak as the excitation wavelength moves towards the red.